 That your fancy office, how accessible is it?
 How accessible is your website for persons with visual impairment or dyslexia?
 Do you consider this when developing or updating your site?

-However, you never can tell whether your most loyal customer might be that individual that you’re looking down on.
+However, you never can tell whether your most loyal customer might be that individual you’re looking down on.

 For example, the GSM service introduction in Nigeria back in 2001.
-What influenced my choice of mobile company to register with was not the network quality, and so on.
+What influenced my choice of mobile company to register with was not the network quality and so on.

 I’ve stayed with the same company ever since.
 When I travelled outside Nigeria for some time and returned, I discovered the mobile company revoked my number and sold it to someone else.
 I still decided to stay on the same network.
 Why?